The entrance of the Handelsakadmie is flanked by two statues:

 (see Background Information).

-The statue is at the entrance of the Handelsakademie I der Wiener Kaufmannschaft.
+The statues are at the entrance of the Handelsakademie I der Wiener Kaufmannschaft.
 This trade school was built in 1860-62 by Ferdinand Fellner the Elder.

 Josef Cesar (1814-1876),